When to Consider Bankruptcy for Your Small Business

 1. The Business Is Unable to Pay Its Debts

-If your business is struggling to pay its debts, bankruptcy may be the best option.
+If your business is struggling to pay its debts, bankruptcy filing may be the best option.
 When a business files for bankruptcy, it can put a stop to creditors’ collection efforts and give the business time to reorganize its debts.

 Bankruptcy can provide the breathing room needed to negotiate with creditors and work out a repayment plan that is feasible for the business.